 There are many types of benign (non-cancerous) breast conditions and most do not affect the risk of developing breast cancer.
 However, if you have a benign breast condition where the breast cells are described as ‘proliferative’ (meaning the cells are growing too quickly) then your risk of breast cancer will be increased.

 Your ethnic background affects your risk of developing breast cancer.
-In England, a white woman is more likely to develop breast cancer than a black, Asian, Chinese or mixed-race woman.
+Studies based in England show a white woman is more likely to develop breast cancer than a black, Asian, Chinese or mixed-race woman.

 Bigger size at birth

 It is possible that women who were longer or heavier when born have a slightly greater risk of developing breast cancer than women who were smaller or lighter at birth.

 We don’t know exactly why this might occur, but there are a number of possible explanations:

 - Exposure to different levels of hormones in the womb may not only affect the size of a baby but also her risk of breast cancer in adult life.

 - Women who were longer at birth tend to be taller adults, and being tall slightly increases a woman’s risk of breast cancer.

 - Being longer at birth is associated with early puberty, which is also associated with a slightly increased risk of breast cancer.

 Results of studies looking at a possible link between miscarriage and breast cancer do not all agree.
 A few studies looking at whether or not there is a link between miscarriage and breast cancer have not found a link.